 I don’t want to overdo digital reading since studies are starting to show that digital reading is not as good for comprehension as ink on paper.
 However, these ideas beat turning on closed captioning on their favorite TV show and calling it reading.

 8. Screen Mirroring.
-The day I found out that I could mirror my Kindle app onto our projector, I downloaded a ton of kids books from the library.
+The day I found out that I could mirror my Kindle app onto our projector, I grabbed a ton of kids e-books from the library.
 Now, if we are tired, we can flop on the couch and read a picture book together as a family.
 The bigger kids take turns reading out loud so I don’t have to do it all.
 My preschooler loves this, and it really inspires her to want to be one of the readers.
 Screen Mirroring works with a variety of phone types and can be used with projectors and smart TVs.
 You can google your own equipment for directions if you are not sure how it works.

 9. BookFlix.
 BookFlix is an online resource that all the Twin Cities metro libraries offer.
 It pairs video storybooks with online nonfiction picture books and then adds some games to help with comprehension.
 You can get through 1 or 2 book pairs in 20 minutes depending on how much you use the games and resources at the end.